In Arizona, month-to-month leases can be terminated by either the landlord or tenant with a 30-day written notice.

-In the absence of a written lease agreement–or if a written lease expired–the tenants have month-to-month lease.
-Per A.R.S. § 33-1375(B) a landlord or tenant can terminate the month-to-month lease with a 30-day written notice.
+In the absence of a written lease agreement–or if a written lease expired–Arizona tenants have month-to-month lease.
+Per A.R.S. § 33-1375(B), either the landlord or tenant can terminate the month-to-month lease with a 30-day written notice.

 The landlord or the tenant may terminate a month-to-month tenancy by a written notice given to the other at least thirty days prior to the periodic rental date specified in the notice.A.R.S.
 33-1375(B)

-It can be somewhat confusing as to when the 30 days starts running.
-It would be logical if the 30 days started from the time it was mailed or the time it was received.
-However, the 30 days start at the beginning of the next billing cycle–usually the first of the month.
+It would be logical if the 30 days started from the time the notice was mailed or received but 30 days start at the beginning of the next billing cycle–usually the first of the month.